Time Zone Coordination Nightmares: Making Remote Collaboration Work Across Boundaries

 Avoid scheduling patterns that consistently disrupt your sleep or require unsustainable flexibility.
 One 6 AM call weekly may be manageable; daily early meetings will exhaust you.
 Advocate for meeting schedules that rotate the burden rather than always falling on you.

 Build buffer time around calls scheduled outside your normal hours.
 A 7 AM meeting preceded by rushed preparation and followed immediately by other obligations depletes energy quickly.
 Creating margin helps you participate fully and recover afterward.
+If you are also balancing coursework and practicum, protecting your energy becomes even more critical to sustaining performance across all commitments.

 Communicate your boundaries clearly while remaining reasonably flexible.
 Expressing that you can accommodate occasional early calls but need most meetings during specific hours sets appropriate expectations.
 Most preceptors respect these boundaries when articulated professionally.